The European market potential for fresh blueberries

 Poland: blueberries are an important crop

-With a strong production of more than 55,000 tonnes, blueberries are an important crop in Poland.
-The country has a long tradition of blueberry cultivation, but is also among the fastest growers in import.
+With a strong production of more than 61,900 tonnes, blueberries are among the most important developing crops in Poland.
+The country has a long-standing tradition of blueberry cultivation, which enabled it to become the leading producer in Europe in 2023.
+Additionally, Poland is also among the fastest-growing countries in blueberry imports.

-Exports in 2021 (nearly 24,900 tonnes) exceeded Polish imports (17,600 tonnes).
+Exports in 2023 (nearly 26,000 tonnes) exceeded Polish imports (20,730 tonnes).
 But blueberries are imported year-round.
 This is a good sign that Polish consumers are developing a taste for blueberries also outside their local season.
-Blueberry imports in 2021 were three times higher than five years earlier.
+Blueberry imports in 2023 doubled the value of 2019.
 Spain supplies Poland just before the local season starts.
 The off-season demand is mainly fulfilled by Peruvian and Chilean blueberries traded through the Netherlands and Germany.

 The main export markets for Polish blueberries are Germany and the United Kingdom.
 Poland is also well-positioned to supply the eastern European markets.